Story

 Companies in the apparel industry have teamed up with NGOs and academics to conduct research and testing that can help textile manufacturers and apparel companies produce garments that minimize microfiber shedding.
 The degree to which a garment sheds microfibers in the wash depends on a wide variety of factors, including the garment's age, construction, material type, and chemical finish.
 The complex nature of textile production makes research on microfiber shedding especially challenging.

 While these efforts are important, it will likely take many years before research on microfiber shedding can lead to large-scale changes in the global production of textiles.
-With more and more microfibers accumulating in our waterways each day, one of the best solutions may be trapping microfibers before they leave the household.
+With more and more microfibers accumulating in our waterways each day, one of the best solutions may be trapping them before they leave the household.
 Currently, most washing machines do not have built-in microfiber filters, though several global appliance manufacturers are developing them.

 Several types of external microfiber filters are already available for purchase.
 Consumers can attach these filters to their household washing machines and periodically dispose of the captured microfibers in the same way that they clean the lint screen in a dryer (in fact, “dryer lint” is just another term for microfibers).
 A 2018 study by the University of Toronto and Ocean Conservancy found that on average, one type of after-market washing machine filter captured 87% of the microfibers shed by fleece blankets in the wash.
 Consumers can also purchase laundry balls and garment bags that are specially designed to capture microfibers in the wash.
 These external washing machine filters and fiber-catching technologies provide an immediate and relatively effective way to stem the flow of microfibers into waterways.